China imposes COVID-19 lockdown on 600,000 people around world's largest iPhone plant

 The move comes after images emerged on Chinese social media last week showing people breaking out of the facility, which is run by Taiwanese tech giant Foxconn and makes products for Apple.

-Some employees were complaining online of poor conditions and having to flee the factory on foot to avoid COVID-19 transport curbs.
-Foxconn employs hundreds of thousands of workers in Zhengzhou.
+Employees complained online of poor conditions, a lack of supplies and having to flee the factory on foot to avoid transport curbs.
+Foxconn says there are currently more than 200,000 workers at its Zhengzhou plant.

+"Being paid is not important anymore, the most important thing is to survive," one 30-year-old man working at Foxconn told AFP, saying he was staying at the factory because he was afraid of adding to an outbreak in his hometown.

+"The anti-virus measures on campus are shambolic, virus-negative people are living together with virus-positive people," said the worker, who asked to remain anonymous.

 China is the last major economy committed to a zero-COVID strategy, persisting with snap lockdowns, mass testing and lengthy quarantines in a bid to stamp out emerging outbreaks.